ethereum-optimism/optimism/docs/fault-proof-alpha/immunefi.md

 The current system is not production ready, however the core infrastructure for creating an instruction trace ([Cannon][cannon] + the [`op-program`][op-program]), the off-chain challenge agent ([`op-challenger`][op-challenger]), and the on-chain infrastructure for the [Dispute Game][dispute-game] are all in place.

 For the Fault Proof Alpha security review, we've pinned `546fb2c7a5796b7fe50b0b7edc7666d3bd281d6f` as the commit hash in the monorepo.
-This commit hash was the head of the `develop` branch at the time of the alpha's launch.
+This commit hash was the head of the `main` branch at the time of the alpha's launch.
 All security reviews and PoCs should be derived from this commit hash, as the contracts and off-chain agents are being updated frequently at this stage of development.

 ### Resources